Chart Color Schemes

 Educational achievement in Stoneville places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is notably high, with 26.6% of residents currently enrolled in formal education.
-This includes 9.0% in primary education, 8.7% in secondary education, and 3.5% pursuing tertiary education.
+School enrollment is high, with 26.6% of the population participating in formal studies.
+This group includes 9.0% of residents attending primary school, 8.7% in secondary education, and 3.5% enrolled in higher education.

 Frequently Asked Questions - Education